Overview

 explicit messages.

-and DATABUF
+The CONTROL and DATABUF output

 parameters define the operation.

-output parameters differ for explicit messages configured using
+CONTROL and DATABUF output parameters differ for explicit messages configured using

 the EtherNet/IP and Modbus